ibm-cloud-docs/vpc/vpe-view-details.md

 1. To view the details of a specific gateway, click an individual gateway name.

-   From the details page, you can view additional information about the endpoint gateway, view its bound reserved IPs and their subnets, delete an endpoint gateway, attach a security group, and more.
+   From the details page, you can view additional information about the endpoint gateway, view its bound reserved IP addresses and their subnets, delete an endpoint gateway, attach a security group, and more.

 Descriptions of the fields for the virtual endpoint gateway details page are: